CNG-SFDA:Clean-and-Noisy Region Guided Online-Offline Source-Free Domain Adaptation: Abstract

 \section{Abstract}

-A domain shift occurs when training (source) and test (target) data diverge in their distribution.
-Test-time adaptation (TTA) addresses the domain shift problem, aiming to adopt a trained model on the source domain to the target domain in a scenario where only a well-trained source model and unlabeled target data are available.
+Domain shift occurs when training (source) and test (target) data diverge in their distribution.
+Source-Free Domain Adaptation (SFDA) addresses this domain shift problem, aiming to adopt a trained model on the source domain to the target domain in a scenario where only a well-trained source model and unlabeled target data are available.
 In this scenario, handling false labels in the target domain is crucial because they negatively impact the model performance.
-To deal with this problem, we propose to utilize cluster structure (i.e., {`Clean'} and {`Noisy'} regions within each cluster) in the target domain formulated by the source model.
-Given an initial clustering of target samples, we first partition clusters into {`Clean'} and {`Noisy'} regions defined based on cluster prototype (i.e., centroid of each cluster).
-As these regions have totally different distributions of the true pseudo-labels, we adopt distinct training strategies for the clean and noisy regions: we selectively train the target with clean pseudo-labels in the clean region, whereas we introduce mixup inputs representing intermediate features between clean and noisy regions to increase the compactness of the cluster.
-We conducted extensive experiments on multiple datasets in online/offline TTA settings, whose results demonstrate that our method, {CNA-TTA}, achieves state-of-the-art for most cases.
+To deal with this problem, we propose to update cluster prototypes (i.e., centroid of each sample cluster) and their structure in the target domain formulated by the source model in online manners.
+In the feature space, samples in different regions have different pseudo-label distribution characteristics affected by the cluster prototypes, and we adopt distinct training strategies for these samples by defining clean and noisy regions: we selectively train the target with clean pseudo-labels in the clean region, whereas we introduce mix-up inputs representing intermediate features between clean and noisy regions to increase the compactness of the cluster.
+We conducted extensive experiments on multiple datasets in online/offline SFDA settings, whose results demonstrate that our method, {CNG-SFDA}, achieves state-of-the-art for most cases.
+Code is available at \url{https://github.com/hyeonwoocho7/CNG-SFDA}. \keywords{SFDA \and Clean-and-Noisy Region \and Online Prototype}